umarhassan-mitodl/sts.034-fall-2011/content/pages/assignments.md

 Guest speaker: David Breashears, director of Glacierworks

 {{< tdclose >}}{{< tdopen >}}
-Find out all you can about David Breashears, President of Glacierworks Inc. Your starting point is: [http://davidbreashears.com/about.html](http://davidbreashears.com/about.html).
+Find out all you can about David Breashears, President of Glacierworks Inc. Your starting point is: {{% resource_link "b3595758-a830-4523-8f1e-06dfce5d07a2" "http://davidbreashears.com/about.html" %}}.
 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 7
 {{< tdclose >}}{{< tdopen >}}